scholarslab/digitalpedagogy-draft/praxis.md

 be his collaborators, and depends on them to shape the course as much, if not more, than he himself shapes it.

-### Praxis Network
+### The Scholars' Lab Praxis Program and Praxis Network

-The Praxis Network models eight allied, but differently-inflected humanities and social sciences methods training.
-Each program is engaged in rethinking pedagogy and collaborative partnerships
+The Praxis Program reimagines graduate training in the humanities for the demands of the digital age.
+Each year, we bring together six graduate students from across the humanities and social sciences to design, build, and reflect on a digital tool.
+Praxis Fellows work alongside the Scholars' Lab staff throughout the cycle of creating, building, and launching a digital project.

-Realizing each institution is made up of a particular ecosystem unique to a specific institution, the Praxis Network showcases examples of approaches to collaborative, humanities-based methods training for digital work.
-Insitutitions and programs seeking to enact similar efforts can compare missions, structures, research foci, support, strategic directions, and nuts and bolts of the Praxis Network programs.
+The Praxis Network was inspired by the Scholars' Lab Praxis Program, and showcases eight international examples of differing approaches to collaborative, humanities-based digital methods training.
+Insitutitions seeking to develop similar efforts can compare missions, structures, research foci, funding models, and strategic directions of the Praxis Network programs.

 ### “Victorian Literature + Victorian Informatics”